Jalen Hurts has become a game manager quarterback. That’s a good thing for the Eagles.

 Hurts has done it before.
 The Eagles believe him to still be capable.
 But in shifting their offense, they are decreasing the percentages of the quarterback potentially harming them.
 The change in run-pass numbers since the bye are staggering.

 Hurts, as a result, has been more efficient.
-In the first four games, he completed 68.1 percent of his throws, averaged 232.5 passing yards, and tossed four touchdowns.
-He also had four interceptions, two fumbles and was sacked 13 times.
+In the first four games, he completed 68.1% of his throws, averaged 232.5 passing yards, and tossed four touchdowns.
+He also had four interceptions, three fumbles, and was sacked 13 times.

-In the last seven games, he’s had a 69.9 completion percentage, averaged 206.5 yards through the air, tossed nine touchdowns and had only one interception and one fumble.
-He’s still took a relatively high number of sacks (16) over that span.
+In the last seven games, he’s had a 69.9 completion percentage, averaged 206.5 yards through the air, tossed nine touchdowns, and had only one interception and one fumble.
+He still has taken a relatively high number of sacks (16) over that span.

-Two plays later, he was flushed from the pocket, but kept his eyes downfield and found Barkley near the sideline for a 13-yard completion.
-Another two plays later, he connected with Brown for a 6-yard touchdown and the Eagles’ first lead at 13-7.
+A play later, he was flushed from the pocket but kept his eyes downfield and found Barkley near the sideline for a 13-yard completion.
+Two plays after that, he connected with Brown for a 6-yard touchdown and the Eagles’ first lead at 13-7.

 Brown led the Eagles with six catches for 109 yards — with 47 yards coming after the catch.
 He was targeted just seven times, matching his average per game for the season.
 A year ago, the receiver was targeted 9.3 times a game.